Frequently Asked Questions

 First and foremost, thank you for your patience.
 It’s been a complicated moment for everyone, and we appreciate you bearing with us.
 COVID-19 is a rapidly evolving situation, and we're working as quickly as possible to meet the needs of our members, employees, and community.
 Below is the most up-to-date information we have.

-Our Southeast and Northwest Ys are re-opening on Monday, June 1!
+Yes!
+Our Southeast and Northwest Ys re-opened on Monday, June 1, 2020.

 Are you offering virtual workouts?

 Yes!
 We have put together virtual resources that will allow you to stay active while at home.
 We have activities to keep preschool and school-aged children mentally and physically active, senior healthy living stretches and exercises to keep our aging members engaged, and Group Ex classes to keep you sweating in the comfort of your own home!

 Click here to get started today with some of your favorite and new instructors.
 We plan to stay in touch regularly with resources to help you stay healthy in spirit, mind, and body.

 We are so humbled by and appreciative of those asking us how they can help us as we respond to community needs.
 With our branches closed, we’re shifting our work to support critical needs.

 If you're a member, the best way to help us is to continue paying your monthly membership dues.
 No action is required to remain a member.

 If you'd like to make a tax-deductible donation, please click the button below.

 We're working on other ways you can help and will publish them here when we can.
 Thank you for working with us to create history that demonstrates how we came together and served those who needed us the most.